CLSFramework/sample-playmaker-server-go-gRPC/README.md

 popd
 ```

-Next, download the soccer proxy, which uses C++ to read and pre-processes state data and passes them to the Go server (this project) for decision-making.
+Next, download the soccer proxy, which uses C++ to read and pre-processes state data and passes them to the Golang server (this project) for decision-making.

 ``` Bash
 pushd scripts